 One large study of people with rheumatic disorders found that having FM as well as another rheumatic disorders “had a remarkable impact on the severity of symptoms“.
 The impact was so large that the authors reported that FM essentially took over, with FM now becoming the patients’ main concern.

-The same generally held true for migraine.
-Migraine patients with FM had worse headaches, suffered from more disability, had more problems with depression, and the risk of suicide was increased compared than people with migraine only.
+The same pattern generally held true even for migraine.
+Migraine patients with FM had worse headaches, suffered from more disability, had more problems with depression, and and increased risk of suicide compared than people with migraine only.

-The economic impact appears to be equally large with the medical costs of rheumatoid arthritis patients with FM nearly double (@ $19,000/year) that of RA patients without FM (@ $10,000/year) – which brings up economics.
+The economic impact appears to be equally large with the medical costs of rheumatoid arthritis patients with FM nearly double (@ $19,000/year) that of RA patients without FM (@ $10,000/year) – and that brings up another challenge – economics.

 #9.
 High Economic Costs

 Given that fibromyalgia is believed to affect from 4-10 million people in the U.S., the economic costs it imposes are, not surprisingly, large.

 One review, “The Iceberg Nature of Fibromyalgia Burden: The Clinical and Economic Aspects”, reports that the clinical and economic costs of FM are comparable to such major and well-known diseases as diabetes, hypertension and osteoarthritis.
 It states that the mean annual direct medical costs of FM range from US $2,274 to $9,573 or more.
 That doesn’t include costs due to lost productivity and disability which could be 3-4x’s higher.

 We’ve established that FM is a bear of a disease, but what makes everything worse, and what can make every visit to the doctor like tiptoeing through a minefield, are doctors who don’t get it, and don’t want to hear about it.